 The upper limit of the market interest rate to debt by country is supposed to be 7%, according to the information at the markets.
-This chapter clarifies whether the market 7% problem is plausible or not, using the endogenous structure of primary balance by country.
+This paper clarifies whether the market 7% problem is plausible or not, using the endogenous structure of primary balance by country.
 The market 7% problem is revealed by connecting the financial assets with the real assets at the SNA.
 United theory (the endogenous system) and practice (data-sets) by country answer the market 7% problem in reality and, safely under the neutrality of the financial/market assets to the real assets in equilibrium.

-The author respects the market principles, perceives a fact that financial market policies by policy-makers, leaders, and the central banks among countries are indispensable, and evaluates the importance such that they have tried to recover economic activities in the global world economies.
+The author respects the market principle, perceives a fact that financial market policies by policy-makers, leaders, and the central banks among countries are indispensable, and evaluates the importance such that they have tried to recover economic activities in the global world economies.
 Activities executed by leaders, however, remain symptomatic treatments and countermeasures.
 In fact, once or twice bubbles have been repeated, without solving essential problems and at the sacrifice of future generations.
 The story is expressed: Leaders or captains continue to sail in the universe sea, without having endogenous lighthouse or means.
 Goal is sustainable growth with full-employment and low inflation.
 Nevertheless, the financial/market assets do not clarify necessary conditions at the real assets.
-This chapter aims at clarifying real rules behind the break-even point of primary balance.
+This paper aims at clarifying real rules behind the break-even point of primary balance.

-4.2 Reorganizing Exogenous Du Grauwe Equations to Answer the Market 7% Problem
+4.2 Reorganizing Exogenous Du Grauwe' Equations to Answer the Market 7% Problem

-The market 7% problem has been positively and negatively discussed at the markets and under the market principles.
-The market principles have been the second best since no other way has been found.
+The market 7% problem has been positively and negatively discussed at the markets and under the market principle.
+The market principle has been the second best since no other way has been found.
 In reality, the market 7% problem is involved in hidden relationships between the financial assets and the real assets.
 The financial assets and related markets have been integrated with the real assets, partially and not wholly at all.
 If the real assets are replaced by theoretical assets, the integration between the financial and real assets is realized.
 KEWT 6.12 data-sets are theoretically endogenous and hold at the endogenous-equilibrium.
 Market actual data and estimated data at the financial assets are now compared with corresponding endogenous data.
 For example, the ten year debt yield is compared with the rate of return in equilibrium by sector.
-The cost of capital, as
+The cost of capital, as the rate of return less growth rate of dividends or output, is intuitively given in the financial